Italy - Factors to watch on November 1

 CNH INDUSTRIAL

-Truck and tractor maker CNH Industrial reported an 11 percent fall in its third-quarter trading profit on Thursday, hit by a stronger euro, but said its long-suffering Iveco truck business might now be on the turn.
+The tractor and trucks maker CNH Industrial reported an 11 percent fall in its third-quarter trading profit on Thursday, hit by a stronger euro, but said its long-suffering Iveco truck business might now be on the turn.

 For Italian market data and news, click on codes in brackets: